Melisa-Gompana/Admission-Chatbot-AI_IBM-final-project/README.md

 ## Project Author
 Melisa Gompana

-## IBM SkillsBuild Final Project
+## IBM SkillsBuild project
-This chatbot was developed as part of the IBM SkillsBuild AI Final Project.
+This chatbot was developed as part of the IBM SkillsBuild AI  Project.